byCRXHIT/Pw-gen/README.md

     (Make sure you are inside the folder (`cd Password-Generator/`))

-2. Second to run it how it is use: `npm run build` or if you want to get a live update use `npm run dev`
+2. Second to run it, use: `npm run build` or if you want to get a live update use `npm run dev`

 Live Preview [here](https://pwgen.bycrxhit.de)